How to Use the `lpadmin` Command (with examples)

 Explanation:

-: This is the name of the printer that you want to set as the default.
+• printer: Replace this with the actual printer name or ID that you wish to set as the default.

 Code: